 - First main point: defining transmedia.
 Please note how I used an expert to define the term.
 Using experts lends credibility to the speaker.
 It says, “I took the time to do some research to provide you with valid information.”

 Second main point: Using Lizzie Bennett Diaries to explain elements of transmedia.
-To begin the point I give some background on the Lizzie Bennett Diaries, then I describe all the other media that relates back to the original vlog series.
+To begin the point, I give some background on the Lizzie Bennett Diaries, then I describe all the other media that relates back to the original vlog series.
 (I actually used a PowerPoint when I gave this speech.
-Looking at it might help you understand the subpoints.
+Looking at the PowerPoint might help you understand the subpoints.)

 - An important concept about subpoints.
 If a subpoint doesn’t have anything to do with the main point, then it shouldn’t be a subpoint.